-DOWC is proud to offer its customers excellent service provided by sixteen field service technicians including eleven that are certified treatment plant operators and ten certified distribution operators.
-DOWC field technicians work earnestly to maintain the individual water systems as the costs to provide water service continues to increase, not just for DOWC customers, but throughout the United States.
+DOWC is proud to offer its customers excellent service provided by well trained field service technicians, many of whom are certified as treatment plant operators and water distribution operators.
+DOWC field technicians work earnestly to maintain the individual water systems as the cost to provide water service continues to increase, not just for DOWC customers, but throughout the United States.

 DOWC tests the drinking water quality for all constituents as required by the State Water Resources Control Board - Division of Drinking Water (SWRCB-DDW) and the United States Environmental Protection Agency - Federal Regulations (EPA).
-This report shows the results of our most current monitoring for the period of January 1 - December 31, 2020 including results which are current but were taken in previous years.
+This report shows the results of our most current monitoring for the period of January 1 - December 31, 2022 including results which are current but were taken in previous years.

 DOWC tests for both "Regulated and Unregulated" contaminants.
-This consumer confidence report provides results for only contaminants which were detected in your districts system.
+This consumer confidence report provides results for only contaminants which were detected in your district's system.

-Water for Del Oro Water Company, Black Butte District (DOWCBB) originates from groundwater well, known as Well No. 1.
+Water for Del Oro Water Company, Arbuckle District (DOWCAR) originates from two groundwater wells, known as Well 1 and Well 2.

 A Source Water Assessment was completed in December 2016, and found that sources are considered most vulnerable to the following activities not associated with any detected contaminants: 1.
 Septic Systems, 2.
-Agriculture Related Wells, and Fertilizer, 3.
+Agriculture, 3.
 Transportation Corridors, and 4.
-Roads and Streets.
+Roads and streets.
 A copy of the complete assessment may be viewed by calling the District office at 1-877-335-6764.

-If DOWCBB District has information (public meetings, rate increase, water quality issues, drought information, or district improvements) of which you should be notified, your billing will contain a message indicating the information or directing you to DOWC's website: www.delorowater.com.
+If DOWCAR District has information (public meetings, rate increase, water quality issues, drought information, or district improvements) of which you should be notified your billing will contain a message indicating the information or directing you to DOWC's website: www.delorowater.com.
 For additional information concerning your drinking water, you can contact Community Relations at P.O.
 Drawer 5172, Chico, CA 95927, 1-530-717-2500.